-To help keep fruit fly out of South Australia, restrictions apply for people bringing fruit, vegetables, other plants and plant products into the state.
+Restrictions apply for people bringing fruit, vegetables, other plants and plant products into South Australia.

 Fresh fruit and fruiting vegetables cannot be carried from interstate into South Australia, unless they comply with import requirements.
 Commercial importers generally need a plant health certificate or plant health assurance certificate to bring these items into the State.

 Uncertified fresh fruit and fruiting vegetables (those generally carried by the travelling public) cannot be brought into the state.
-Fines and penalties apply if you breach these regulations and requirements.
+Fines and penalties of up $100,000 apply if you breach these regulations and requirements.

 Permanent quarantine stations are located on the: